Uncial 0168

 Uncial 0168 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament.
 It was dated paleographically to the 8th-century.

 The codex contained the four Gospels, with some lacunae.
 It was a palimpsest.
 The codex is now lost, and further details are unavailable.

 Currently it is dated by the INTF to the 8th century.
-The codex was housed at the Melissa Brothers in Veria.
+The codex was housed at the Melissa Brotherhood in Veria.

 The text-type of this codex is unknown.
 Kurt Aland did not place it in any Category.